What Does a Microsoft Product Manager Do?

 On top of the relevant qualifications, it's beneficial to have some working knowledge of product marketing or ownership.

-How to Succeed as a Microsoft Product Manager in 2021
+How to Succeed as a Microsoft Product Manager

-- Develop Better Communication Skills: Being the center point of all communication between teams in multiple locations, the PM has to have great communication skills.
-For example, Microsoft has teams in Seattle, Redmond, Bellevue, and other places within the United States.
+- This company has offices and teams in Seattle, Redmond, Bellevue, and other places within the United States.
 You will need the right skills to unite people from all those locations under a single product vision.

 Microsoft is one of the biggest tech companies in the world.